 There are two potential routes to accessing the MSc in Mental Health Studies and what you study will vary according to the route you take.
 Applicants who have studied at a Higher Education Institute before and have gained academic credits may also APEL up to 90 credits of prior learning.

 Please note that applications MUST be completed in full, including all past academic and employment experience.
 Incomplete applications cannot be processed and may delay the application process.

 Applications close on 1 July for an October start.
-Applications close 1 October for a January start.

 Applicants who are former students of Middlesex University and who have completed either the PGDip in Mental Health Practice (Graduate Mental Health Worker) or the PGDip in Mental Health Nursing need only complete module IPL4050 (Developing Research Capacity).